šŸŒ™ Dad of the Roads Education

 Practical Guidance for Parents

-For parents seeking practical guidance related to Attention Span and School Readiness:
+For parents seeking practical guidance related to Sleep Training and School Readiness:

 Just like regular tire maintenance prevents breakdowns on the road, consistent bedtime routines prevent behavioral breakdowns at home.
 Both require attention, consistency, and care to function properly.